|Bluejacket salutes all shipmates,

 Q. WHO PAYS FOR BLUEJACKET.COM?

-A. Bluejacket.com is a privately owned website.
+A. Bluejacket.com is a privately held website.
 Expenses

 are offset through minimal commissions received from referral book

 new books are listed along with a book